DanielFDA/project-sei-4/README.md

 After setting up the back-end and doing some of the relationships we had to start the build the front-end for which inevitably we had to split, leaving Alberto to keep working on the back-end for a couple days and me to start setting up the front-end and adding some features.

-For this app you have to register/login in order to access it, to start with we set up the basic jsx and logic for the forms in both the register/login pages:
+For this app you have to register/login in order to access it, to start with we set up the basic jsx and logic for the forms in both the register/login pages.

 ```js
 <form onSubmit={handleSubmit} className={classes.form}>